DevNambi/blog-drafts/9914 - Privacy and Security.md

 "Governments & corporations should not have a right to privacy, people should.
 So, essentially, the opposite of what we have now #futureshock"

+""Until Snowden, we thought government and corporations were on our side regarding digital rights."
+Not anymore. @OSFChris at #NetGain"